CMV Columbus last position

 CMV Columbus itinerary program is based on UK cruises leaving roundtrip from Tilbury-London.
 Among the visited destinations and cruises are short breaks to Europe, British Isles, Madeira and Canary Islands, Iberia (Atlantic ports of Spain and Portugal, with Gibraltar UK).
 Also roundtrip from UK (London) Columbus offers cruises to the Caribbean and South American ports, also visiting Havana Cuba.
 Columbus cruises also include roundtrip itineraries from Amsterdam Holland.

-Most Columbus cruise staterooms are 190 ft2 Oceanview cabins (total number 533).
+Most CMV Columbus staterooms are 190 ft2 Oceanviews (total number 533).
 The total number of cabins is 775 (of which 36 Suites, 28 Deluxe Balcony rooms, 150 single cabins) in 23 categories.
 Of all cabins, only 8% are with a private balcony.
-The largest onboard accommodations are the Mini Suites (370 ft2).
+The largest onboard accommodations are the Mini-Suites (370 ft2).